kickplan/sdk-ruby/README.md

 ### Configuration

 The Kickplan SDK can be configured globally or on a per-client level.
-When instantiating, clients will default to the global configuration but can customized afterwards:
+By default, all clients will utilize the global configuration but you can also configure the client
+directly:

 ```ruby
 # Global configuration